SysKitTeam/docs-spdockit/manage-sharepoint-permissions/spdockit-permission-management-event-log.md

 ---
-title: SPDocKit Permissions Management Event Log
-description: >-
-  This article explains where SPDocKit saves all the details regarding performed permission changes on your SharePoint farm.
+description: This article explains where SPDocKit saves all the details regarding performed permission changes on your SharePoint farm.
-author: Mia Tomaić
-date: 25/5/2017
 ---

 # SPDocKit Permission Management Event Log